photonswap-finance/documents/get-started/how-to-stake.md

 4\.
 Choose which Staking you want to stake in.

-**Auto PHOTON** automatically compounds your rewards: any PHOTON you earn will be harvested and re-invested in the same pool for you.

-**Manual PHOTON** doesn’t automatically compound like Auto PHOTON.
-You’ll need to harvest and compound your earnings manually.

-Other Staking let you stake your PHOTON to earn dozens of other cool tokens.
-Make sure you check them out.\\

-***

 5\.
 Once you choose a pool, click the **Enable** button.
 Your wallet will ask you to confirm the action.

 6\.
 The Enable button should now be replaced with **Stake**.
 Click the button to bring up the staking menu.